 In the past several years, Abdullah says the group’s membership has grown.
 It used to number in the teens.
 Now it numbers in the upper thirties.

 “Just convincing the students to give their break time to concrete canoe, that was a big challenge,” Abdullah explained.
 “But now, they are having fun.”

 “They take a lot of pride in the fact that it is extracurricular, it’s outside of their normal academic curriculum and it is all student-led,” Ellis said.

 Students participating in the competition build—you guessed it—a concrete canoe.
 How does concrete float?
-Both Ellis and Abdullah explained that the aggregate used in the concrete causes the concrete’s density to be less than the density of water.
+Both Ellis and Abdullah explained that the aggregate in the concrete has small pieces of glass.
+That glass has air bubbles.
+The air acts as a buoy.
 This keeps the canoe afloat and the team out of the water.